Interests: Incidence Geometry, Combinatorics, Spectral Graph Theory, Additive Number Theory and Polynomial Methods.

 We give an alternate direct construction of one of the near octagons discovered in using the projective special linear group .
 This construction is used to derive geometric and group theoretic properties of this near octagon, and we propose a new family of near octagons to which both this near octagon and the near octagon discovered in belong.
 So far, these are the only two nontrivial members of this family that we know (we define and classify the trivial ones in the paper).

-Using the expander mixing lemma, I prove the first non-trivial upper bound on the size of a minimal t-fold blocking set in a finite projective plane.
+Using the expander mixing lemma, we prove the first non-trivial upper bound on the size of a minimal t-fold blocking set in a finite projective plane.
 This generalises a classical result of Bruen and Thas.
 The techniques used also give new proofs of some old and new results in finite geometry.
+We talk about the sharpness of our result, some constructions, and generalizations.

-On induced regular subgraphs of bipartite cages.
-With John Bamberg and Gordon Royle.
-In preparation.
+On regular induced subgraphs of generalized polygons.
+With John Bamberg and Gordon Royle. https://arxiv.org/abs/1708.01095

 - On semi-finite hexagons of order (2,t) containing a subhexagon of order 2, at the Fourth Irsee Conference (2014), slides.